Reactions to the 2023 Israeli judicial reform: Officers and commanders

+Reservists

 A brigadier general in the Israeli Air Force (IAF) reserves has asked to be discharged from service on moral grounds.

-Dozens of reservists in the IDF Intelligence Corps special operations formation, including some in the rank of Colonel and Lieutenant colonel, have signed a petition stating they will no longer volunteer for service.
-According to the petition, "service under the special operations directorate requires complete alignment with the State's values, and fearless freedom of thought — things that will disappear if we become a dictatorship".
+Dozens of reservists in the IDF Intelligence Corps special operations formation, including some in the rank of colonel and lieutenant colonel, have signed a petition stating they will no longer volunteer for service.
+According to the petition, "service under the special operations directorate requires complete alignment with the State's values, and fearless freedom of thought – things that will disappear if we become a dictatorship".
 The same day, it was a reported that a group of Mossad officers had asked, and received permission to participate in protests.

 Dozens of reservists from the IDF Intelligence Corps research department have signed a letter to the government, stating that "if this dangerous legislation is passed, we will cease volunteering for reserve service".

-A group of 300 reservists in the IDF Intelligence Corps Unit 8200 published an open letter to the government, warning against the legislation and its effect on the "integrity and security of the State of Israel... the disintegration of social cohesion, damage to Israeli economy, its stability and its image", and stating that they would cease volunteering for reserve service if it passes.
+A group of 300 reservists in the IDF Intelligence Corps Unit 8200 published an open letter to the government, warning against the legislation and its effect on the "integrity and security of the State of Israel ... the disintegration of social cohesion, damage to Israeli economy, its stability and its image", and stating that they would cease volunteering for reserve service if it passes.

 About 150 Israeli army reservists who serve as cyber specialists have announced that they will stop reporting for duty if the judicial overhaul is advanced.
 They explained that as their service "requires the development and operation of capabilities that have the potential of misuse, the legitimacy to operate them is only backed up by the condition of Israel being a liberal and democratic country that has a strong and independent judicial system that allows a balance between the branches.
 A regime that has no judicial oversight, may use these capabilities immorally and in a way that is contradictory to democratic values."

 The overwhelming majority of reserve pilots in the IAF 69 Squadron notified their commanding officers in the Israeli Air Force that they will not be participating in a training exercise scheduled for the following week in protest at the changes the government is making to the judicial system.
-Squadron 69 is one of the air forces' leading units, operating advanced F-15 Thunder aircraft that serve as the army's long-range attack arm.
+Squadron 69 is one of the air force's leading units, operating advanced F-15 Thunder aircraft that serve as the army's long-range attack arm.
 The protesting pilots attended their base on the scheduled day but, instead of training, held a discussion about democracy and protest with the base commander.
 Tami Arad, widow of fallen IAF weapon systems officer Ron Arad offered her support for the 69 Squadron reservists.